How to Craft Your Career Pivot: Making Sense of an Unconventional Path

 The Bottom Line: Your Story Is Already There

-You don't need to invent a narrative that doesn't exist.
-Your career pivot story is already written in the experiences you've had, the skills you've developed, and the insights you've gained along the way.
+Your career transition story is already written in the skills you’ve developed, the problems you’ve solved, and the environments you’ve navigated.

-As one client beautifully put it: "This is important work.
+As one client put it: "This is important work.
 This is way more than just preparing for the next job, a career shift or getting into a program.
 This is about authenticity and alignment.
 It's about really slowing down and stripping away all the layers that are getting between you and your truth." - Zachary Nathaniel

 Need help taking the next step?